MrPeanutButterz/Bitburner/README.md

 `netSparker.js`

-This is a advanced hack script, the purpose of which is make as much money as possible.
-It wil create a timed package with fases: weak, grow, weak, hack.
-All script ending within 500 ticks after one another.
-These script are installed on the servers with ram.
+This advanced hack script is designed to generate maximum profit.
+It follows a timed sequence consisting of the following stages: weak, grow, weak, hack.
+All scripts conclude within 500 ticks of each other and are installed on servers with ample RAM.

 `metaSploit.js`
 **args optional**

-MetaSploit runs the stockmarket by buying stock with a forcast over 70% en selling below 50%.
-All stocks owned are pumped by runnig grow scripts on home server to get the most money out of the stocks.
-If the script is run with a sell argument, all stocks will be sold.
+MetaSploit manages the stock market by purchasing stocks with a forecast of over 70% and selling when they dip below 50%.
+All owned stocks are boosted by running "grow" scripts on the home server to maximize profit potential.
+If the script is executed with a "sell" argument, all stocks will be liquidated.

-1. if you want to sell all stocks add sell when running script
+To sell all stocks, include the "sell" argument when running the script.

 **Example:** run metaSploit.js sell

 `buyHacknet.js`
 **args optional**

-This script runs on autopilot until all the provided arguments are met.
-When this happens the script will exit itself.
-In addition to the arguments, it can also be run without. if no arguments are provided the script will buy 4 nodes with 25 levels en 2 ram en 1 core.
-This is enough to get an invite from Netburners.
+This script will operate autonomously until all provided arguments are met, at which point it will terminate.
+If no arguments are given, the script will automatically purchase 4 nodes with 25 levels, 2 gigabytes of RAM, and 1 core.
+This configuration is sufficient to receive an invitation from Netburners.

+The script accepts the following arguments:

-1. specify how many nodes you want to buy
+1. Number of nodes to purchase
-2. specify how many levels you want to buy
+2. Number of levels per node to purchase
-3. specify how many gb ram you want to buy
+3. Amount of RAM per node to purchase (in gigabytes)
-4. specify how many cores you want to buy
+4. Number of cores per node to purchase

 **Example:** run buyHacknet.js 5 100 16 2

 `buyServer.js`
 **args optional**

-This script keeps buying servers until the provided arguments are met.
-If no arguments are given the script will start buying 4GB ram servers en if all 24 servers have 4GB it will replace every server with 8 GB ram en so on untill the maximum amount of ram is reached.
+This script will continue purchasing servers until the specified conditions are met.
+If no arguments are provided, the script will begin by buying 4GB RAM servers, and once all 24 servers have 4GB RAM, it will replace each server with an 8GB RAM version.
+This process will continue, increasing the RAM of each server until the maximum amount of RAM is reached.

 1. specify the amount of ram you want to start buying
 2. specify the amount of ram you want to stop buying